xdslproject/xdsl/README.md

 ## Using xDSL

-xDSL can be used to teach compilation techniques or build full DSL compilers entirely in Python, or used alongside MLIR's capabilities if desired.

 The following tutorials will respectively present xDSL basic concepts, how to use its irdl dialect to define new dialects in a user-friendly way, and how to work with both xDSL and MLIR.